corsairmarks/combined_silfae_revisited/mod/README.md

     * Keeping with the theme of Xirmians loving a chaotic aesthetic, job-specific clothing is a random choice rather than a rule
 * Simplify hairstyle selectors - it's clear that species/Pop/leader/ruler categories for each body phenotype were intended to have the same lists of styles, so a lot of repeated code could be removed
 * Update the namelist to account for all built-in army types, remove obsolete entries
-* Update the custom starting system initializer for 3.0
+* Update the custom starting system initializer
-    * Starting planet size correct for 3.0
+    * Starting planet size correct
     * Can have guaranteed habitable worlds nearby (based on game settings)
     * Less complex that some of Silfae's other starting systems, so it already works with newer civics and origins
 * Update the AI personality to account for new game features